 Chicken Caprese is an easy air fryer main dish featuring tender chicken breasts stuffed with fresh tomatoes and mozzarella, then finished with a drizzle of balsamic glaze.
 Makes a great dinner for two or is easily doubled for a family of four.

 Winner, winner nothing beats a chicken dinner!
 If you’re like me, you are always on the lookout for easy and quick ways to cook this popular protein.
-Type ‘chicken’ on the blog search bar and you’ll find recipes ranging from spicy and satisfying Thai Red Curry Chicken Soup to a whole Lemon Herbed Dry Brine Roast Chicken.
+Type ‘chicken’ on the blog search bar and you’ll find recipes ranging from spicy and satisfying Thai Red Curry Chicken Soup to a Chinese takeout classic Easy Orange Chicken to a whole Lemon Herbed Dry Brine Roast Chicken.

 Chicken Caprese in the Air Fryer

 Today I am so excited to offer you my very first air fryer recipe!
 I resisted buying one for so long, thinking it would just be another small appliance taking up space.
 Boy, was I wrong!
 We have recently become empty nesters and our air fryer makes it so easy to create delicious meals for two.
 Plus, It is quicker and uses less energy than turning on the oven.

 This air fryer Chicken Caprese is going to knock your socks off.
 The seasoned chicken breasts quickly cook up nice and juicy in less time than it takes to boil pasta.
 For the final few minutes of cooking, the chicken is stuffed with slices of mozzarella and tomatoes.

 The melty mozzarella and warm, softened tomatoes make this chicken irresistible, but what really brings this stuffed chicken over the edge is the final drizzle of balsamic glaze and fresh basil leaves.
 My mouth is watering just thinking of it!